9 Declarations [dcl.dcl]

 The target scope of E is the nearest enclosing namespace or block scope.

-If an elaborated-type-specifier appears with the friend specifier as an entire member-declaration, the member-declaration shall have one of the following forms: Any unqualified lookup for the identifier (in the first case) does not consider scopes that contain the target scope; no name is bound.
+A friend-type-specifier that is an elaborated-type-specifier shall have one of the following forms: Any unqualified lookup for the identifier (in the first case) does not consider scopes that contain the nearest enclosing namespace or block scope; no name is bound.

 [Note 1: